omnisonic/jcm_pelican/content/pages/about.md

 Title: About

-I perform, compose, arrange, and teach guitar music. test
+I perform, compose, arrange, and teach guitar music.